Dom Post on work tests

 It is also not fair to the children of those beneficiaries.

-It has long been established that children in working families have far better health, and social outcomes.
+It has long been established that children in working families have far better health, education and social outcomes.
 That is true for children with one parent as well as those with two.

 Not only do children in sole-parent families benefit from their mother or father having a higher income than they would get from welfare payments, they also benefit enormously from seeing their parents go out to work every day.